 \section{A general criterion for reflectivity and coreflectivity}

 Let $\mathcal{C}$ be a category and $\mathcal{B}$ a coreflective subcategory of $\mathcal{C}$.
 It is well-known that $\mathcal{B}$ is precovering since, if $q$ is the right adjoint of the inclusion functor $i$ and $\nu$ is the counit, then $\nu_M:q(M) \rightarrow M$ is a $\mathcal{B}$-coreflection (see \cite[Theorem IV.2]{MacLane98}, where the author uses the terminology \textit{universal arrow}), whence a $\mathcal{B}$-precover, for any object $M$ of $\mathcal{C}$.
+Hence every (co)reflective subcategory of an additive category $\mathcal{C}$ is preenveloping (precovering) in $\mathcal{C}$, but the converse is not true in general.
+For example, in \cite[Theorem A]{Holm}, it is shown that over a local Cohen-Macaulay ring $R$ with a dualizing module, the class $MCM(R)$ of finitely generated maximal Cohen-Macaulay modules is preenveloping in the abelian category ${\rm mod}(R)$ (which is neither complete, nor cocomplete).
+However, by \cite[Theorem B]{Holm}, the subcategory $MCM(R)\subseteq {\rm mod}(R)$ is reflective if and only if the Krull dimension of $R$ is less or equal than 2.
+On the other hand, the classes of injective, fp-injective and finite injective-dimensional right $R$-modules over a ring $R$ are always preenveloping (see \cite[Theorems 4.1.6. and 4.1.7]{GobelTrlifaj}), but they are reflective if and only if the ring is semisimple, von Neumann regular and has finite right global dimension, respectively \cite[Proposition 4.1]{RSdV}.
+Dually, the classes of projective, flat and finite projective-dimensional right $R$-modules are precovering for any ring $R$ (see \cite[Theorems 4.1.1 and 4.1.12]{GobelTrlifaj}), but they are coreflective if and only if $R$ is semisimple, von Neumann regular and has finite right global dimension, respectively \cite[Proposition 4.1]{RSdV}.

-In the following result, we find the conditions to be added to a precovering subcategory to be coreflective.
+In the following results, we find the conditions to be added to a precovering (preenveloping) subcategory to be coreflective (reflective).

 \begin{theorem} Let $\mathcal{C}$ be an additive category such that every morphism has a pseudokernel and a pseudocokernel.
 Let $\mathcal{B}$ be a subcategory of $\mathcal{C}$.
 Consider the following sentences: \begin{enumerate} \item $\mathcal{B}$ is a coreflective subcategory of $\mathcal{C}$.